Pycord-Development/pycord-next/README.md

     pip install -U git+https://github.com/pycord-development/pycord-v3
 ```

-If instead, you wanted to do a manual install (incase of something like development),
+If instead, you wanted to do a manual install (in case of something like development),
 you could do the following

 ```sh